This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Lumbar drain: A lumbar drain may be needed to decrease pressure in your head and brain.
 Increased pressure occurs when cerebral spinal fluid (CSF) builds up.
 CSF is the fluid around your brain.
 A tube is put into your lower back that will stay there for a period of time.
 The excess CSF fluid will drain out of the tube.
 The fluid may be sent to a lab for tests.
 These tests help check for problems such as infection or bleeding around your brain and spinal cord.

 - Spinal tap: A spinal tap is done to drain CSF fluid and decrease pressure in your head and brain.
 A needle is inserted into the lower area of your back.
 A small amount of CSF will be drained through the needle.
-Your caregiver may send your CSF to a lab for tests.
+Your healthcare provider may send your CSF to a lab for tests.
 You may need more than one spinal tap.

 - Surgery: Surgery may be needed to fix your damaged skull bones or to remove pieces of bone.
 Pins, plates, or screws may be used to hold the bones together or to keep your spine stable.
 Injuries to your brain, nerves, or blood vessels may also be treated.
 If you have a wound, you may need surgery to remove damaged tissues and prevent infection.